What is A Level Physical Education?

 Career options include the Armed Forces, coaching, fitness training, osteopathy, PE teaching, physiotherapy, recreation management, sport development officer, sport product design, sports therapy, travel agency specialising in sport, sports media /journalism /photography.

-In addition to the standard course entry requirements, to be successful in PE you should have at least grade C in a sciences GCSE.
+In addition to the standard course entry requirements, to be successful in PE you should have at least grade C in a science GCSE.
 A GCSE in PE is not essential for taking this A Level.

 Students wishing to be assessed in a team sport would be expected to train with the College’s teams.